dagargo/elektroid/docs/index.md

 ![Elektroid GUI screenshot](images/screenshot.png "Elektroid GUI")

-Elektroid started as a FLOSS Elektron Transfer alternative and it is currently suporting other devices from different vendors in the same fashion.
+Elektroid started as a FLOSS Elektron Transfer alternative and it has ended up supporting other devices from different vendors in the same fashion.

 These are the supported devices: